RiverArchitect/RA_wiki/wiki/River-design-features.md

 In the context of river engineering, soil-bioengineering applies living materials (plants) to stabilize terrain and enhance habitat.
 Alas, dry conditions in arid and semi-arid (Mediterranean) climate zones limits the possibilities of application.
 The *LifespanDesign* module maps potential bioengineering areas, as a function of:

--   `d2w` the minimum and maximum depth to groundwater distance indicates where [vegetation ](#plants)-based bioengineering applies.
+-   `d2w` the minimum and maximum depth to groundwater distance indicate where [vegetation ](#plants)-based bioengineering applies.
 -   `dem` is used to compute the percent-wise terrain slope `S0`, where modified terrain with slopes of more than a certain percentage is considered to require reinforcement (set `S0` threshold in `RiverArchitect/LifespanDesign/.templates/threshold_values.xlsx`, see [threshold modification](LifespanDesign#input-modify-threshold-values))

 *River Architect* applies vegetative bioengineering such as fascines or geotextile between the **(min)** value in row 7 and the **(max)** value in row 8 of the [threshold value workbook](LifespanDesign#input-modify-threshold-values).
 Regions with at terrain slope above the threshold defined in row 20 and above the maximum Depth to the groundwater defined in row 8 get mineral bioengineering (such as rock paving or riprap) assigned.
 The differentiation is made because vegetative bioengineering features may dry out when the water table is too far away (vertically).